do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2022-10-04-AI-generated-content-for-SEO.md

 h1: "How to use AI to generate text and image content for your website"
 snippet_header: "Is it time to automate blogging?
 How AI generates SEO text, photos, and images"

-snippet: "The theme for the essay is the war in Ukraine.
+snippet: "The theme for an essay is the war in Ukraine.
 Let’s see how different content genera&#173;tors work.
 Some will just cope with the task, some will surprise us or even scare"

 image: "ai-generated-content.jpg"
 ---